Optimal Best Arm Identification with Fixed Confidence in Restless Bandits: Theoretical Guarantees

-The next result below demonstrates that any arbitrary arms selection rule, in conjunction with the stopping rule in \eqref{eq:stopping-time} and the threshold in \eqref{eq:threshold-zeta}, satisfies the desired error probability constraint. \begin{proposition} Fix $\boldsymbol{\theta} \in \Theta^K$.
+In this section, we present the key results on the performance of {\sc Rstl-Dtrack} policy.
+The first result below demonstrates that any arbitrary arms selection rule, in conjunction with the stopping rule in \eqref{eq:stopping-time} and the threshold in \eqref{eq:threshold-zeta}, satisfies the desired error probability constraint. \begin{proposition} Fix $\boldsymbol{\theta} \in \Theta^K$.
 For all $\delta \in (0,1)$,

 Consequently, for any algorithm with an arbitrary sampling rule, stopping time $\tau$ given by \eqref{eq:stopping-time} (with the threshold as in \eqref{eq:threshold-zeta}), and best arm recommendation $\widehat{a} = \arg\max_{a} \widehat{\eta}_a(\tau)$ we have